dlebansais/Wrist/Doc/errors.md

 A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.

 In this case, the element name specified is found, but it cannot be used to enable the control or panel.

+## WTE00200

+*StatePanel has no index.*

+A StatePanel is used to display one among several controls or panels, based on an indexing component.
+The indexing component can be for instance a radio button.

+This error is issued when there is no indexing component declared.